njsmith/zs/doc/cmdline.rst

 ``zss info`` is fast, even on arbitrarily large files, because it looks at only the header and the root index; it doesn't have to uncompress the actual data.
-You can also pass an HTTP URL directly on the command line, and it will download only as much of the file as it needs to.
+If you find a large ZSS file on the web and want to see its metadata before downloading it, you can pass an HTTP URL to ``zss info`` directly on the command line, and it will download only as much of the file as it needs to.

 ``zss info`` doesn't take many options: